WinterAxis/ESV-MD-Bible/The_Bible_esv/66_Revelation/Rev_4.md

 the twenty-four elders fall down before him who is seated on the throne and worship him who lives forever and ever.
 They cast their crowns before the throne, saying,

 ###### 11
-"Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+"Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created."

 ***